mrzzy/notes/src/software_dev/scala_impatient/scala.md

 val bar = Bar()
 ```

-Values and functions cannot be defined ouside of a class or object.
+Values and functions cannot be defined outside of a class or object.
 Objects makes nice wrappers for them:
 ```scala
 package com.example